 A double-degree programme in Computer Science and Integrated Business Administration offers an option for students to broaden their horizons if they can fulfil the admissions requirements of both programmes.
 Students can use an additional year to gain the BBA degree upon completion of the BSc degree in Computer Science.
 Apart from having a double degree, students are also welcome to minor in other subjects according to their interests.

-Every year, the programme admits over 100 students who are curious about all kinds of computer systems and programming, including computer-aided design, multimedia, information retrieval, data science, and bioinformatics.
-The curriculum is designed with levels of difficulties to help newcomers adapt.
-Beginning with introductory courses and hands-on projects, students then advance to more challenging courses that combine theories and practical knowledge well.
-The ultimate goal of the courses is to nurture students’ critical thinking towards ethical, professional and societal issues associated with information technologies.
+Every year, the programme admits over 100 students who are curious about computer systems and programming, including computer-aided design, multimedia, information retrieval, data science, and bioinformatics.
+The curriculum is designed with different levels of difficulty to help newcomers adapt.
+After beginning with introductory courses and hands-on projects, students advance to more challenging courses that combine theories and practical knowledge.
+The goal of the courses is to nurture students’ critical thinking about ethical, professional, and societal issues associated with information technologies.

-According to Prof. Irwin Kuo Chin King, Chairman of the Department of Computer Science and Engineering, most of the graduates would become software engineers or system designers for computer or product system advancement.
-‘Many of them have taken up important positions in various organizations and companies, such as the HKSAR government, HSBC, Intel, Microsoft, IBM and Google.
+According to Prof. Irwin Kuo Chin King, Chairman of the Department of Computer Science and Engineering, most graduates become software engineers or system designers for computer or product system advancement.
+‘Many have taken up important positions in various organisations and companies, such as the HKSAR government, HSBC, Intel, Microsoft, IBM, and Google.
 Our graduates are highly sought after in different sectors.
-With the shift from a traditional to a technological and digitized society, computer scientists and software engineers are in high demand for every sector.
-Apart from choosing to work in the industry, some graduates have entered postgraduate programmes in CUHK or in other world-renowned universities overseas,’ said Professor King.
+With the shift from a traditional to a technological and digitised society, computer scientists and software engineers are in high demand in every sector.
+Besides choosing to work in the industry, some graduates have entered postgraduate programmes in CUHK or other world-renowned universities overseas,’ said Prof. King.

 Published: Summer 2020